How do I send batch payments?

 Need help setting up batch payments?

-If you encounter any issues or have questions, please get in touch with your Client Manager.
+If you encounter any issues or have questions, please contact your Relationship Manager or leave us a message, and we'll get back to you.